Chairman’s Corporate Governance Statement

 Details of all shareholder notifications and announcements are provided here.

-The Board typically holds meetings with larger shareholders following the release of annual and interim financial results, releases an investor presentation and hosts an investor day and regards these and the Annual General Meeting as the principal opportunity for private shareholders to meet and discuss the Group’s business with the Directors.
+The Executive Directors typically holds meetings with larger shareholders following the release of annual and interim financial results, releases an investor presentation and hosts an investor day and regards these and the Annual General Meeting as the principal opportunity for private shareholders to meet and discuss the Group’s business with the Directors.
 There is an open question and answer session at the Annual General Meeting during which shareholders may ask questions both about the resolutions being proposed and the business in general.
-The Directors are also available after the meeting for an informal discussion with shareholders.
+The Directors are all also available after the meeting for an informal discussion with shareholders.

 “Take into account wider stakeholder and social responsibilities and their implications for long term-success.”

 The Board recognises its prime responsibility under UK corporate law is to promote the success of the Group for the benefit of its shareholders as a whole.
-The Board also understands that it has a responsibility towards other stakeholders, including but not limited to its employees, pensions schemes, lenders, customers and suppliers.
+The Board also understands that it has a responsibility towards other stakeholders, including but not limited to its employees, pensions scheme members, lenders, customers and suppliers.
 Regular meetings are held with each of these stakeholder groups to discuss salient matters which may range from employee schemes to recycle more within the office to reducing the level of packaging required by customers to strict adherence by suppliers to toy safety directives.

 In addition, the Group recognises its responsibility to protect the environment.
 The Group strives to manage its operations in ways that are environmentally sustainable and economically feasible and provides appropriate educational programs for staff and other stakeholders.